benubois/jekyll_image_processing/README.md

 ## Linking to Processed Images

+Images are fingerprinted so that they do not need to be reprocessed every time.
 A Liquid filter is included to help link to processed images:

 ```html
 <img src="{{ image.name | processed_path: 'thumbnail' }}">